-Four out of five graduate students do not find current career services to be helpful for gaining industry exposure and experience.
+Four out of five graduate students do not find current career services to be helpful for gaining industry exposure.
 With less than a quarter of PhD graduates predicted to secure full-time, academic positions, creating the proper education infrastructure to transition students from academia into industry will be vital towards retaining talent that took years to nurture.

 INDUSTRY LINK COMPANY TOURS

 Industry Link Company Tours will bring graduate students inside local health science organizations to visit the workplace, form connections with employees, and experience company culture first-hand.
 In return, companies may gain direct access to a large pool of talent for future employment.

 Industry Link Part-Time Internship are unique work or volunteer placements that may run in conjunction with the student’s academic research.
 Therefore, there will be no compromise on academic productivity in order to gain valuable industry experience.
 As a result, we believe this will:

 - Overcome the resistance that graduate supervisors previously had for full-time internships, increasing the pool of eligible talent for companies to select from.

 - Serve as low-cost opportunities to screen for potential candidates of employment.